oracle-livelabs/converged/microservices-data-refactoring/analyze-results/analyze-results-and-adjust-constraints.md

 ## Task 1: Find the Node to move to the target cluster

-1. For Example, Here we consider the node named "RAD_REPORT_DETAIL" from Single Node Cluster .
+1. For example, we consider the node named `RAD_REPORT_DETAIL` from Single Node Cluster .

 2. Get the Ids of the Nodes of cluster to which we want move the single node cluster/or any Nodes of other clusters.
-Get the Matched Ids and update the TOTAL_AFFINITY to 1.
+Get the Matched Ids and update the `TOTAL_AFFINITY` to 1.

     NOTE : We must have an edge from Node to be moved to the Nodes in the Target Cluster.

     Go to SQL developer and execute below query.

-    ```
+    ```text
    <copy>
    UPDATE MED_RECS_AD_TABLE_MAP SET TOTAL_AFFINITY = 1 WHERE TABLE_MAP_ID IN
    (SELECT DISTINCT(TABLE_MAP_ID) AS MATCHED_IDS_OF_EDGES_TO_BE_UPDATED FROM MED_RECS_AD_TABLE_MAP